-Like Spago and Lavo, CÉ LA VI Restaurant is located on the 57th and the view from the top is absolutely stunning.
-Thankfully, the food is similarly great and some of the dishes here won’t break the bank.
-Mains including the Kühlbarra Barramundi ($45++), which is sautéed squid with thai basil, kaffir lime leaves, lemongrass, and coconut; and the Salted Egg Tasmanian Salmon ($48++), pan-seared salmon with cereal crumbles, are all great options under $50++.
+Like Spago and Lavo, CÉ LA VI Singapore is located on the 57th floor and the view from the top is absolutely stunning.
+Thankfully, some of the dishes here won’t break the bank and the food is great as well.
+Mains include the Alaskan Halibut ($45++), which is 150g of halibut with yuzu beurre blanc, leek, kaffir lime leaf oil, and hazelnut; and the Stony River Black Angus Tenderloin ($48++), grass-fed Angus beef with black garlic and shio kombu, are all great options under $50++.

 Address: 1 Bayfront Avenue, Level 57, Marina Bay Sands, Hotel Tower 3, Singapore 018971